Raleigh Rainwater Rewards

 Anyone who owns property in the City of Raleigh and pays the City's stormwater utility fee can participate in this program.

-New Program Policy
+Program Policy Updates

 In March, Raleigh City Council approved several new program policies that make the application process more seamless.
 Under the new policy:

 - The approval process for smaller projects is simpler and quicker.
 Projects less than $5,000 are approved directly by Raleigh Stormwater staff and the maintenance requirement after construction is reduced from 10 to five years; and,